 There are numerous approaches to treating Ambien addiction because addiction treatment is a complex and diversified field.

-- Rehab facilities offer therapy in friendly, calm, safe, and private settings that promote the maximum amount of healing and recovery.
+• Rehab facilities offer therapy in friendly, calm, safe, and private settings that promote maximum healing and recovery.

-- Behavioral therapy: It includes Cognitive-behavioural therapy, motivational interventions, contingency management, and other types of behavioral therapy.
-The objectives would be finding means to stop using, starting a time of recovery, and preventing future relapse.
+• Behavioral therapy: It includes Cognitive-behavioural therapy, motivational interventions, contingency management, and other types of behavioral therapy.
+The objectives would be finding means to stop using, starting a recovery time, and preventing future relapse.

-- Sleep hygiene training: Sleep issues may persist during recovery because insufficient sleep is a driving force behind Ambien use and addiction.
+• Sleep hygiene training: Sleep issues may persist during recovery because insufficient sleep drives Ambien use and addiction.

 Bottom Line From Practical Anxiety Solutions